Saturday, January 7, 2017

 gathering on 10-29-2016.
 PWM

-The Narcissus Project Blog was created in April 2015 for the purpose of reaching out to a large number of folks through the power of social media to introduce them to Narcissus.
+The Narcissus Project Blog was created in April 2015 to reach out to a large number of folks through the power of social media to introduce them to Narcissus.
 The Narcissus is a luxury, high-speed, wooden electric interurban.
 The Narcissus was built in 1912 in Laconia, NH, and operated in Maine, between Portland and Lewiston, from 1914 into 1933.
 Theodore Roosevelt was a passenger on the Narcissus on August 18, 1914.
 The blog posts appeal to folks with an interest in Theodore Roosevelt's connection to Maine, to folks generally interested in regional/local history, as well as those folks within the greater railway family.
 Hopefully, these posts will endear many of the readers to help support the Narcissus financially, as it undergoes a complete restoration over the next few years at Seashore Trolley Museum in Kennebunkport, Maine.

 This post shares some behind-the-scenes activities during 2016, that involve the volunteer project manager for the Narcissus, Phil Morse :) Responsibilities of a volunteer project manager may include; photography; people, artifacts, restoration progress, research materials, and places, outreach activities; organizing fundraising activities, communicating with donors, completing grant applications, research, hands-on restoration work, communications with the restoration shop staff, and volunteers, social media offerings, advertising and marketing the project, etc. As the PM for the Narcissus project, I may be expanding the role of what might be considered the more traditional responsibilities of a PM?
 I encourage readers' feedback. p.morse31@gmail.com or through the blog comments.